rosenrot00/fastdotcom2/README.md

 - **Upload Speed Test:** Measures the upload speed in Mbps.
 - **Ping Tests:** Measures the average unloaded and loaded ping in milliseconds.

+The measured values come rather close to the measurements taken on the website.
+If anyone has an idea of tweaking it even moren, feel free to get in contact.

 ## Installation

 Install fastdotcom2 from PyPI using pip: